I recently watched the 2007 USC commencement speech given by Charlie Munger, Warren Buffett’s partner and confidante for almost 60 years.

 Seek an admiration kind of love, not the “sick” kind.
 Choose to live life on your terms not what people expect of you.
 Study history to understand the future.
 Acquire wisdom as a moral duty.

-Munger pays homage to his pal Buffet, calling him a “lifetime learning machine” and the reason why Berkshire Hathaway is so successful.
+Munger pays homage to his pal Buffett, calling him a “lifetime learning machine” and the reason why Berkshire Hathaway is so successful.

 He says that lifelong learning is paramount to long-term success.
 Without it you won’t succeed because you won’t get far based on what you already know.